🏢Agent Office

 Pixel Mini Michael beside a successful local AI agent dashboard chat

-Install Desktop or CLI → hermes setup --portal if available → local hello → optional Telegram gateway → hermes doctor / hermes gateway status.
+Run the Desktop/native installer or CLI installer → hermes setup or hermes setup --portalhermes model if needed → one local chat → optional Telegram gateway → hermes doctor / hermes status.

 Hermes Agent on Mac — complete beginner path